 Using in-game items or currency is a good way to have a “tiered” system, where the prize can increase the more your viewers interact with your stream.
-Make sure that you have the items/currency set aside and that you show on-camera that you have given them away.
+Make sure you set aside the items/currency and show on-camera that you have given them away.

 You can also give away game skins in games like Fortnite and CS:GO.

 Promise to complete a physical or mental challenge.
-These incentives can be a “per” basis reward or an overall reward.
+These incentives can be on a “per” basis or overall rewards.
 For instance, if you are trying to get subs, you could offer to do ten pushups per sub.
 You could also promise to shave your head if you reach 25 subs.
 Make sure your viewers understand what you’re offering.

 Be creative and go with your brand and personality.
-MarleyhasBobs gave a tarot reading when she hit 100 followers.
-Having a unique giveaway could give you an intriguing title that would bring people into your channel.
+I once watched a streamer give a tarot reading when she hit 100 followers.
+A unique giveaway could give you an intriguing title that would bring people to your channel.